pnp/blog/content/weekly-agenda/23-02-13/index.md

 ## Sharing is Caring sessions

-If you are looking to learn how to use the Microsoft 365 Platform Community resources or contribute back to the community and not sure where to start, we are here for you!
+If you are looking to learn how to use the Microsoft 365 & power Platform Community resources or contribute back to the community and not sure where to start, we are here for you!
 Please join the [Sharing Is Caring program](https://pnp.github.io/sharing-is-caring/).

 * [Power Platform Samples Contributor - 23rd of February, 2023](https://forms.office.com/pages/responsepage.aspx?id=KtIy2vgLW0SOgZbwvQuRaXDXyCl9DkBHq4A2OG7uLpdUN0hMNTRPWVVWTkhFTk9QQzhFSTRIS1JLSC4u)
 * [Maturity Model Practitioners - monthly meeting](https://aka.ms/mm4m365/invite)